puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

-When triggering a Puppet run via the `puppet job` tool, you may see an error similar to `Error running puppet on pasture.puppet.vm: pasture.puppet.vm is not connected to the PCP broker.
+When triggering a Puppet run via the `puppet job` tool, you may see an error similar to `Error running puppet on pasture.puppet.vm: pasture.puppet.vm is not connected to the PCP broker`.
 A node connects to the PCP broker on its initial Puppet run.
 The agent nodes created by the `quest` tool will automatically run Puppet as they are created, which should generally connect the node to the PCP broker.
 If this initial Puppet run fails, however, the node will not be